jliamgrist/reading-notes/201/class6.md

 + Write the manual steps as comments or pseudo-code.
 + Replace the comments or pseudo-code with real code.
 + Optimize the real code.

+### What’s the Difference Between Primitive Values and Object References in JavaScript?

+Objects are references to a location in computer memory.
+Primitive values store the value directly and are immutable.

+## Things I want to know more about

+How to access properties in JSON objects.